Shipping Country –

 Bhajju Shyam: Animals – and the human beings – originate from the egg.

-Bhajju Shyam: In the beginning, before the creator made the world, there was emptiness… nothing at all.
-Then came water.
+Bhajju Shyam: In the beginning, before the creator made the world, there was emptiness… then came water.

 Bhajju Shyam: Into this place, the creator streamed the breath of life.
 Air was born.